cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

 2. By default, the Work Order table displays all work orders.
 Additional tabs display work orders that are filtered based on their status.

-3. The search box at the top of the work orders table enabes searching by keyword.
+3. The search box at the top of the work orders table enables searching by keyword.
 Partial words are accepted.

 4. To view a work order's details, click on the details icon in the left-most column of the table.